google/OpenSK/README.md

 4. Depending on your available flash storage, choose an appropriate maximum number of supported residential keys and number of pages in `ctap/storage.rs`.
+5. Change the default level for the credProtect extension.
+Resident credentials become undiscoverable without user verification.
+This helps privacy, but can make usage less comfortable for less important credentials.

 ### 3D printed enclosure